TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

 (according to the explanation there are no positive words).

-Another argument ``counterfactual`` (default ``False``) highlights the counter-evidence for a class, or what makes the score "go down" (set to ``True`` to enable).
+Another argument ``counterfactual`` (default ``False``) highlights the counter-evidence for a class, or what makes the score “go down” (set to ``True`` to enable).
 This is mentioned in the Grad-CAM paper (https://arxiv.org/abs/1610.02391).